Financial Instruments and Exchange Act: Summary

 The Act for the Amendment of the Securities and Exchange Act, etc. was passed at the 164th session of the Diet, reforming the 1946 Securities and Exchange Act, and updating the act's name to Financial Instruments and Exchange Act (FIEA).
 This law also abolished the Financial Futures Trading Act (金融先物取引法) and three other laws, incorporating their regulations into the FIEA.
-The law had three major aims: to encourage the use of financial services and instruments by extending consumer protects and increasing convenience; to increase perceived reliability in the securities market by enacting rules to ensure fairness and transparency; to reform the existing laws to conform to international standards in an increasingly globalized market.
+The law had three major aims: to encourage the use of financial services and instruments by extending consumer protection and increasing convenience; to increase perceived reliability in the securities market by enacting rules to ensure fairness and transparency; to reform the existing laws to conform to international standards in an increasingly globalized market.
 Based on these aims, the law developed four main pillars.